Published: Monday, 13 March 2017 19:46

 Written by Don Goulding

-Prayer: Father, when I sin, help me return to you.
+Prayer: Everlasting Father, help me adapt my mood to paradise with you.